mar10/docker-wsgidav/README.md

 ```
 docker run --rm -it -p 8080:8080 -v c:/temp:/var/wsgidav-root mar10/wsgidav
 ```
-Then open (or enter this URL in Windows File Explorer or any other WebDAV client):
+Then open this URL in a web browser, Windows File Explorer, or any other WebDAV client:
 ```
 http://localhost:8080/
 ```